Hyundai is getting serious about building a ‘walking car’ with four legs

 Who needs an Apple car when you’ve got one with four legs?
-Hyundai, which recently acquired a controlling stake in robot maker Boston Dynamics, rolled out the latest version of its four-legged “walking car” concept that it first unveiled in 2019.
+Hyundai, which recently acquired a controlling stake in robot maker Boston Dynamics, rolled out a new version of its four-legged “walking car” concept that it first unveiled in 2019.

 Hyundai is calling it TIGER, which stands for “Transforming Intelligent Ground Excursion Robot.”
-It’s the second vehicle to come out of the automaker’s Ultimate Mobility Vehicles studio in Silicon Valley, and the first designed to be fully autonomous.
-It’s like a real-life Transformer, just without the “bent on world domination” vibe.
+It’s the second vehicle to come out of the automaker’s Ultimate Mobility Vehicles studio in Silicon Valley, and the first designed to be fully autonomous, with no space for drivers or passengers.
+It’s like a real-life Transformer, but without the “bent on world domination” vibe.

 In fact, Hyundai actually thinks its four-legged vehicles have the potential to make the world a better place.
-The vehicles are designed specifically to access remote locations for missions related to scientific exploration, or to deliver food or medical supplies to disaster zones.
+The vehicles are designed specifically to access remote locations for missions related to scientific exploration, or to deliver food or medical supplies during a natural disaster or other emergency.

 But how does it work?
 TIGER has four “legs,” each with a series of joints, enabling the vehicle to mimic both mammalian and reptilian walking gaits.
 According to Hyundai: